 It’s all about Faithfulness.

 We can choose to focus on all the bumps we’ve experienced along the way.
 Some have said we were dealt a raw hand, that the deck was stacked against us, and that so many things have happened that it was near unrecoverable.
 You know, that’s just not biblical.
 I don’t see anywhere in scripture where God says things will be a cake-walk.
 All I see is that He will be with us every step of the way.
 As faithful as we have been to Him, He has been so much more faithful to us throughout these last few years.

 Thank you for believing in me, our family, and the vision God had for this city.

-This chapter may be done at Catalyst, but He’s not done with you or me.
+This chapter may be done for us in church planting, but He’s not done with you or me.
 It’s time to move forward, so let’s do that the same way we started: together.